Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

-The above results suggest that fluctuations about the mean are suppressed by the increase in stretching energy cost at large stiffness.
-We also observe that $D_{\rm{eff}}$ reduces with increase in $N$ (symbols in Fig.\ref{fig4}), but the range of $N$ studied in this paper is not sufficient to confirm the asymptotic power-law decay suggested by the theoretical calculations.
-We have seen Fig.\ref{fig3} that the velocity remains constant at larger motor numbers although it increases initially with $N$.
+{\it Diffusion coefficient versus $\kappa$}: Because both forward and backward hopping rates decrease with increase in $\kappa$, the overall movement itself is hindered.
+Fluctuations about the mean are suppressed by the increase in stretching energy cost at large stiffness.
+Therefore, the effective diffusion coefficient $D_{\rm{eff}}$ (see eq.\ref{c4e29}) of the motor-cargo assembly, as predicted by theory, decreases with $\kappa$ and vanishes asymptotically.
+Results for $D_{\rm eff}$ as a function of $\kappa$ are shown in fig.\ref{c4f4}(a).
+Simulation results [symbols in fig.\ref{c4f4}(a)] also show good agreement with these observations.
+We see in fig.\ref{c4f4}(b) that, $D_{\rm{eff}}$ decreases with $N$ and the dependence becomes proportional to $1/N$ asymptotically, which is confirmed by the slope in the inset.
+We have seen in fig.\ref{c4f3} that the velocity remains constant at larger motor numbers although it increases initially with $N$.
 Therefore, as $N$ increases, multiple motor-mediated transport becomes more deterministic.

-{\it Load-sharing}: In Fig.\ref{fig5} (a) and (b), the average force experienced by each motor $\langle f_n \rangle=-\kappa \overline{\Delta_n}$ is shown as a function of $\kappa$ for Model I and II respectively.
-Even in the absence of external load on the cargo ($f=0$), due to the backward viscous drag and elastic stretching by the forward movement of motors proteins, all the motors experience a net opposing force.
-Since, $\langle f_n \rangle=-\gamma \overline{V_0}/N$ at $f=0$, the decrease of $\langle f_n \rangle$ as a function of $\kappa$ is related to the reduction in $\overline{V_0}$ with increasing stiffness.
-Further, with increase in number of motors, the force experienced by each motor motor also decreases as $1/N$, as expected.
+{\it Mean force experienced by a motor and its load sharing features}: In fig.\ref{c4f5}, the average force experienced by each motor $\langle f_n \rangle=-\kappa \ell \overline{\Delta_n}$ is shown as a function of $\kappa$.
+Even in the absence of external load on the cargo ($f=0$), due to the competition between viscous drag and elastic stretching, a motor experiences a net opposing force, whose average is $\langle f_n \rangle=-\gamma V_{\rm avr}/N$.
+The decrease of $\langle f_n \rangle$ as a function of $\kappa$ is related to the reduction in $V_{\rm avr}$ with increasing stiffness.
+With increase in number of motors $N$, $V_{\rm avr}$ becomes independent of $N$ (see fig.\ref{c4f3} insets) and therefore, the force experienced by each motor decreases as $1/N$ asymptotically.

-Using Eq.\ref{eq20}, we also looked at $\langle \delta f \rangle$, i.e., the deviation in the force experienced by the motor from $f/N$ in the presence of en external force at fixed external force $f=3$ pN.
-The deviation is found to be much smaller in Model I (Fig.\ref{fig6} (a)) compared to Model II (Fig.\ref{fig6} (b)).
-This is because, at $f=3$pN the velocity $\overline{V_0}$ itself becomes very much smaller for Model I compared that in Model II.
-The drastic reduction in velocity in Model I with increasing $\kappa$ is associated with large changes in stretching energy, which suppress the hopping rates substantially.